fenago/deep-learning-essentials/Lab_8.md

 even better results.
 Using **graphical processing units** (**GPUs**) can shorten the training time, but it will still take a bit of time, especially for bigger or more complex datasets.

-Deep learning researchers have published their work for the benefit of the community.
-Everyone can benefit by taking existing model architectures and customizing them, rather than designing architectures from scratch.
-More than this though, researchers also share the weights of their models.
-You can then not only reuse an architecture but also leverage all the training performed on it.
-This is what transfer learning is about.
-By reusing pre-trained models, you don\'t have to start from scratch.
-These models are trained on a large dataset such as ImageNet and have learned how to recognize thousands of different categories of objects.
-You can reuse these state-of-the-art models straight out of the box without having to train them.
-Isn\'t that amazing?
-Rather than training a model for weeks, you can now just use an existing model.

 TensorFlow provides a list of state-of-the-art models pre-trained on the ImageNet dataset for transfer learning in its Keras API.